 That said, this is unlikely to be the case for the top freelancers you’d really want working on your core product.

-Lack of bandwidth.
 You can reasonably assume an in-house developer is working only for your startup.
-But freelancers could be (and often are) juggling contracts with more than one software development company at once, and the cognitive load of software development doesn’t lend itself to switching over to entirely different companies midday.
+But freelancers could be (and often are) juggling contracts with more than one software development company at once.
+The cognitive load of software development doesn’t lend itself to switching over to entirely different companies midday.

-Higher cross-functionality.
-Full-time employees will naturally end up spending more time with project managers, designers, and other members from other teams than someone who’s already part of a team at an outsourcing firm or freelancers who are only with you a few days a week.
+Full-time employees will naturally end up spending more time with project managers, designers, and other members from other teams than someone who’s already part of a team at an outsourcing software development company or freelancers who are only with you a few days a week.

-This is crucial for a startup where everyone needs greater awareness of the bigger picture than at larger companies.
+This is crucial for a startup where everyone needs greater awareness of the bigger picture than at larger software development companies.

 Cons of bringing on full-time developers

 Resource intensity.
-We’ve already talked about what you’re up against as far as recruiting infrastructure when it comes to hiring developers for your startup.
+We’ve already talked about what you’re up against as far as recruiting infrastructure when it comes to hiring programmers for your startup.

-That’s where we believe artificial intelligence is changing the recruiting process most, and why we’ve developed a solution for that problem in particular.
+That’s where we believe artificial intelligence is changing the hiring process, and why we’ve developed a solution for that problem in particular.

 5. Where do you find developers for your startup?